Speak Local. Engage Better. Lower Your CPL.

 5. Key Channels for Vernacular Campaigns

-Meta Ads (FB + Instagram) – Region-specific targeting, festivals, trending slang
+Meta Ads (Facebook + Instagram): Region-specific targeting, festival-focused messaging, trending slang.

-Google Ads – Search queries in Hindi/Arabic/local languages are booming
+Google Ads: Search queries in Hindi, Arabic and other local languages are growing rapidly.

-Publisher Networks (UAE) – Gulf News, Khaleej Times with Arabic ad placements
+Publisher Networks (UAE): Gulf News, Khaleej Times — effective for Arabic placements.

 6. Strategy Framework for Running Vernacular Campaigns